Lake Tahoe Summer Guide: Where to Go and What to Eat

 Pro-Tip: The best way to adjust to Tahoe’s high elevation is with plenty of water and carbs, so head to Izabella’s for your welcome feast.

 Take a trip to the northern part of Lake Tahoe and visit Incline Village, Nevada—home to the one percent.

 Located in the Hyatt Regency Lake Tahoe Resort, the Lone Eagle Grille is a great place to sip some prosecco and share a charcuterie board on a private beach area that looks straight out of a fairytale.

 The breathtaking views, cool lake air, and calm scenery are incredibly soothing to all the senses.

 The Getaway Cafe

-You’ll definitely want to order some Maple Bacon Glazed French Toast to share with your table!
+Pro-TIp: Order some Maple Bacon Glazed French Toast for the table!

 The Idle Hour